 Councillor Tom Hayes

-Title: Board Member for Safer, Greener, Environment.
+Title: Deputy Leader; Cabinet Member for Green Transport and Zero Carbon Oxford.
 Labour and Co-operative party

 Other councillors representing this Ward: